Sampo Group

 Sampo Group is a property and casualty (P&C) insurance group with operations in the Nordics, Baltics, and the UK.
 Sampo operates in four segments: Private in the Nordics and the UK, and Commercial and Industrial in the Nordics.

-Sampo is made up of the parent company Sampo plc, If P&C Insurance, Danish insurer Topdanmark and British P&C insurer Hastings Insurance.
+Sampo is made up of the parent company Sampo plc and the customer brands If P&C Insurance, Danish insurer Topdanmark and British P&C insurer Hastings Insurance.
 The parent company is responsible for the group's strategy, capital allocation, risk management, group accounts, investor relations, sustainability, and legal and tax matters.

-Sampo Group employs nearly 15,000 employees.
-The Managing Director of Sampo plc and the CEO of Sampo Group is Morten Thorsrud.
+Sampo Group employs over 15,000 employees.
+The managing director of Sampo plc and the CEO of Sampo Group is Morten Thorsrud.